Revenue

 Business Model

-Reddit sells ads in two ways: managed service for large advertisers who spend more than $10,000 quarterly and a self-serve auction-based system for everyone else.
-Advertisers with managed services get an account management team and a suite of tools, while others bid to select which ads show up based on a click per thousand model.
+Reddit sells ads in two ways: managed service for large advertisers who spend more than roughly $10,000 quarterly and an auction-based system for everyone else.
+Advertisers with managed services get a dedicated account management team and a suite of tools, while others bid to select which ads show up based on a click per thousand model.

-Reddit serves a different purpose for advertisers than other social networks.
-Its community-based layered audience allows niche businesses to target the right profile of customers.
-Owners can Geo-tag their marketing campaigns to find the most relevant communities around them.
+Today, Reddit serves a different purpose for advertisers than other social networks—its community-based audience allows businesses to target niche profiles of customers.
 Additionally, the majority of Redditors don't use other social media apps, such as Facebook (23%), Instagram (47%), and TikTok (69%), so businesses can reach an audience they won't find anywhere else.

 Product